 Manny grew up in Los Angeles in a Jewish household.
 At age thirteen, he completed his Bar Mitzvah (a Jewish coming-of-age ritual).
-Like most teenage boys, Manny took more interest in sports and girls as he drifted away from his faith.
-By his late teens, he mostly lost touch with God and Judaism.
+As he became a young adult, he attended Cal State Northridge and received a Bachelor's degree in Engineering.
+Manny took more interest in sports and girls as he drifted away from his faith.
+He mostly lost touch with God and Judaism.

 Manny really enjoys and loves working with his church family at Calvary.
 He is married to his lovely wife, Holly.
 They have three grown children, and four grandchildren.